Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the Player will let him, Tallis comes inside, taking a look at the state of the manor.
 He notes that it's seen better days, the kitchen is completely empty, and they have no food for lunch.
 He uses Sending to talk to someone, and says "Hey, it's Tallis.
 I need all the basic goods to fill up the kitchen in Silentspire Manor."
 He listens to the response and says that they'll be here within the hour.
 After forty five minutes or so, they hear banging of metal on metal outside.

-> A carriage has arrived with burlap sacs of flour and dried beans, glass containers with brined olives, bags of salted fish, smoked sausages, cured hams, and wheels of cheese encased in thick wax.
+> A carriage has arrived with burlap sacs of flour and dried beans, glass containers with brined olives, bags of salted fish, smoked sausages, cured meats, and wheels of cheese encased in thick wax.
 Sacs of potatoes and carrots, onions and garlic, casks of olive oil, jars of honey, and bags of sea-salt.
 >
 > "Right this way."
 Tallis leads the men through gate as they carry the goods to the manor kitchen.
 As they finish, he hands the driver a small coin pouch.

 Tallis tells the PC that they should find a cook.
 Or alternatively, help a cook find *them*.
 There's a missives board in the city square where they could post that they're looking for a cook to join their family, offering free lodging and a well paid position.
 While Simon goes to post the paper on the missives board, Tallis offers that they try to make some jacket potatoes with olive oil and cheese.

 ## A Deal is a Deal
 When it gets dark, Simon will note that they should go outside and wait for Drestor's men if they made a deal with him.
-After 10 minutes or so, a carriage arrives.
+After ten minutes or so, a carriage arrives.

 > A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Drestor himself.
 He looks at you.
 "Hello again.
 I wanted to see the Silentspire mansion myself."
 He looks at Tallis.
 "Ah, Tallis.
 I had a feeling I'd see you here."
 >